Coherent control of ionization via stabilization by resonant pulse pairs: Introduction

-In this paper, we show how QS in two-photon resonant ionization (1+1), a phenomenon first predicted by Beers and Armstrong in 1975 \cite{Beers1975}, can be turned into a DS phenomenon using a sequence of two pulses, as schematically shown in Fig.~\ref{fig:scheme}.
+In this paper, we show how QS in two-photon resonant ionization (1+1), a phenomenon first predicted by Beers and Armstrong in 1975 \cite{Beers1975}, can be \EdvinUpdate{used to interpret} a DS phenomenon using a sequence of two pulses, as schematically shown in Fig.~\ref{fig:scheme}.

-Our general ideas are inspired by prior works on alkali atoms by Wollenhaupt {\it et al.}\ from 2003 \cite{Wollenhaupt2003}, where two optical laser pulses were used to create complex photoelectron patterns by coherent control of two dressed states.
-We study instead helium atoms in the extreme ultraviolet (XUV) regime, where the conditions required for QS are feasible \cite{olofsson_photoelectron_2023}, thanks to the development of seeded short-wavelength free-electron lasers (FELs) \cite{allaria_highly_2012}.
+Our general ideas are inspired by prior works on alkali atoms by Wollenhaupt {\it et al.} from 2003 \cite{Wollenhaupt2003}, where two optical laser pulses were used to create complex photoelectron patterns by applying coherent control with two dressed states.
+We study, instead, helium atoms in the extreme ultraviolet (XUV) regime, where the conditions required for QS are feasible \cite{olofsson_photoelectron_2023}, thanks to the development of seeded short-wavelength free-electron lasers (FELs) \cite{allaria_highly_2012}.
 Recently, nonlinear interference phenomena \cite{Nandi2022} and quantum entanglement \cite{nandi_generation_2024} have been detected for XUV-FEL pulses, and coherent control of ionization probabilities has been reported for chirped XUV-FEL pulses \cite{richter_strong-field_2024}, opening the field of short-wavelength strong-coupling physics on ultrashort timescales.
 The latter phenomenon arises due to a DS process predicted by Saalmann {\it et al.}\ in 2018 \cite{Saalmann2018}, which can be interpreted using Beers and Armstrong's QS regime, because a stabilized dressed state can be selected using chirped pulses by rapid adiabatic passage.
 We predict that coherent control of atomic stabilization can alternatively be achieved by using a sequence of two unchirped, phase-locked FEL pulses, provided that their intensities, pulse durations, polarizations, and photon energies are appropriately chosen, in accordance with the QS results reported in Ref.~\cite{olofsson_photoelectron_2023}.